hisashin/fiberPCB/README.md

   * You have to drill holes and cut contors manually after etching.
 * CNC milling
   * I had [USD2300 one designed for PCB millling](https://www.youtube.com/watch?v=cwREOBL9E-A) and noticed that required time and cares are proportionate to the complexity of the pattern.
-  * You must replace end mills not to cut contor after cutting patterns.
+  * You must replace end mills not to cut holes and contor after cutting patterns.
 Or you have to replace it every 50 meter stroke.
 Machine with auto tool changer is expensive.
 [LPKF ProtoMat S104](https://www.youtube.com/watch?v=GRow5AqFxZA) is around USD30,000.
 * Commercial PCB laser machine.
   * Ridiculously expensive.
 "Entry model" [LPKF Photolaser ST](https://www.youtube.com/watch?v=WMgXvRwbaLw) is over USD100,000.
 * CO2 Laser